 Table 3: Ideal figure for women and female figure found attractive by men.

 The body dissatisfaction value for women found in this survey confirms previous research conducted in this area and is very close to the figure found by Fallon and Rozin (1985).
 There is thus no indication that the high body dissatisfaction among young women has been decreasing over the past twenty years.
 One of the reasons most often cited for this continuing body dissatisfaction among young women is the influence of the media.
 The media often reply that they are merely reflecting the ideals of the current generation.
-Research conducted by Turner et al. (1997) has, however, shown that the media indeed play an important role in shaping rather than merely reflecting, perceptions of the female body.
-There seems to be a circularity that needs to be broken in order to decrease body dissatisfaction among young women and reduce the occurrence of eating disorders.
+Previous research has, however, shown that the media indeed play an important role in shaping rather than merely reflecting, perceptions of the female body.16 There seems to be a circularity that needs to be broken in order to decrease body dissatisfaction among young women and reduce the occurrence of eating disorders.
 The only group that can take the first step is the media and the fashion industry.
 It is, however, very unlikely that this will happen, given the commercial interests at stake.

-The results of this study indicate that also men have a slight dissatisfaction regarding their body shape.
-Research undertaken by Fallon and Rozin (1985) and Tiggeman (1992) concluded that the ideal body image of men is slightly larger than their current shape.
-Lamb et al. (1993), on the other hand, found a positive body dissatisfaction for younger men and a negative body dissatisfaction for older men.
-If the outcomes of this survey regarding the body dissatisfaction of men are statistically significant, then there are two possible reasons for the difference in the results.
+The results of this study indicate that also men are slightly dissatisfied with their body shape.
+The ideal body image of men is generally slightly larger than their current shape.17 There are, however, differences in age cohorts for men.
+Younger men were shown to display positive body dissatisfaction older men a negative body dissatisfaction.18 If the outcomes of this survey regarding the body dissatisfaction of men are statistically significant, then there are two possible reasons for the difference in the results.
 The ideal body image for men could have decreased in in the twelve years between this study and the most recent reference cited above.
 Another reason could be an increase in actual body size.
-The actual body shape for men in this study is indeed slightly larger and the ideal body shape for men is slightly slimmer than reported by Lamb et al. (1993).
+The actual body shape for men in this study is indeed slightly larger and the ideal body shape for men is slightly slimmer than previously reported.19

-Byrne and Hills (1996) and Tiggeman and Pennington (1990) have argued that different body shape scales should be used to measure body dissatisfaction for the different age groups.
-Research by Tiggeman and Pennington (1990) shows that results can change significantly, depending on the type of body scale used.
-To test the sensitivity of the results of this study, the age group of 16-30 were divided in 16-21 and 22.30 (Table 4).
+It has been argued previouly that different body shape scales should be used to measure body dissatisfaction for the different age groups.20 Results can change significantly, depending on the type of body scale used.21 To test the sensitivity of the results of this study, the age group of 16–30 were divided in 16–21 and 22–30 (Table 4).
 When looking at the date for these two sub-groups, the results change only slightly.
 The age groups used in this study are broad and further refinement could be achieved by using different body image scales.